Stevr0/Ultimate-Dungeon/Docs/Systems/ACTOR_MODEL.md

 - (Optionally) damaged or killed

 **Combat Core never decides what an Actor is.**
-Combat Core consumes Actors after **Actor rules** validate legality.
+Combat Core consumes Actors only after **Actor rules** validate legality.

 ---